UPDATED FOR 2021

 4. If you can’t wait to get married, consider eloping.

 Eloping with just you and your partner can be really fun and really relaxed, without having to worry about a guest count.
 As a photographer, I encourage more couples to consider eloping and having a special, intimate celebration together.
 Imagine saying your vows, popping champagne, and relaxing with your partner in a favorite place with no other things going on.
 It’s not for everyone, I know, but it’s my favorite suggestion to make for couples who just can’t wait to get married, and don’t mind foregoing a large gathering.
-You can always hold a reception later this year or in 2021.
+You can always hold a reception later this year.
 If you’re considering eloping, there will be no fee to change your date (as long as I’m available), and we’ll coordinate together to determine what type of coverage will better suit your new plans.
+Check out my blog post here for tips and advice on getting started on planning your elopement!

 8 ways to connect, relax, and have fun with your partner during quarantine